Evil The Following Buyers Guide

 In updating the Following, we’ve kept what makes it so special: lightning handling, shameless pop, and that uncanny ability to be there before you’ve even decided to go there.
 But we added in that die-hard XC determination with an over-the-pedals 77-degree seat tube angle.
 It’ll climb, and climb, and climb.
 And just like the Following we love, it’s first to the beer cooler.
 Always.

-To do this, we actually kept the wheelbase somewhat reasonable—1,177mm for a size medium.
-But we still needed to add to the Following’s bounce off the walls enthusiasm so we’re spec'ing inline rear shocks.
-Fear not, you can run piggyback shocks, but inlines are full of shamelessly pop.
+To do this, we kept the wheelbase somewhat reasonable—1,177mm for a size medium.
+But we still needed to add to the Following’s bounce-off-the-walls enthusiasm so we’re spec'ing inline rear shocks.
+Fear not, you can run piggyback shocks, but inlines are full of shameless pop.
 Yes, we’ve said pop a lot.
 We like pop.
 We spec RockShox Deluxe Ultimate RC Debonairs and Fox Float DPS Factory EVOLs and the ramp is irresistible—dig deep, engage boost, gap

 All bikes come with the amazing sounding Industry nine wheelset, with upgrades available for the Fork and shock to Fox or Push Industries.

 Available in Sram - GX, XO1 or the futuristic XO1 AXS, which also comes with an AXS dropper post.

 Shimano is also available, XT and XTR.
 Contact us for the availability of Shimano